-You can purchase either a three-day pass or a one-day ticket to this event.
+You can purchase either a two-day or three-day pass, or a one-day ticket to this event.

-It’s the perfect opportunity to catch all the biggest international musicians all in one place!
+It’s the perfect opportunity to catch the biggest international musicians all in one place!

 On a Saturday in mid-August, the little city of Selestat in the northwestern region of Alsace hosts its famous festival of dahlias, a colorful flower in the sunflower family.

 This beautiful festival includes a parade in which floats are decorated with more than 400,000 dahlias.
+Musicians, singers and folk dancers add a musical touch to the event.
 The floral celebration is topped off with a spectacular fireworks display.

 If you can’t make it to Selestat in mid-August, all is not lost, though!